 Due to their large size, this breed is prone to hip dysplasia.
 This occurs when the hip joint does not grow congruently.
 The ball and socket stop fitting together properly while the dog is a puppy, which causes them to rub together.
 After the damage begins, the hip will never correctly fit.

-Over time, this causes arthritis-like symptoms.
-Some dogs are affected but never show any symptoms.
+Over time, this causes arthritis-like signs.
+Some dogs are affected but never show any signs.
 Other dogs may actually have minor wear, but they may be in severe pain or even lame.
-Treatment varies widely depending on the dog’s symptoms.
+Treatment varies widely depending on the dog.
 Sometimes, surgery is required.

 This disease is partially genetic and partially environmental.
 Some dogs are more genetically prone to it than others.
 However, factors that affect growth, like food intake, are what usually cause this disease to occur.
 If puppies are overfed while they are growing, it can make some parts of their body grow faster than others.
 This uneven growth causes hip dysplasia.